FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/5-Motion_Profiling.md

 ## Limits of Motion Profiling

-While motion profiling is incredibly powerful and can lead to really smooth and good-looking results, it too has its issues.
+While motion profiling is incredibly powerful and can lead to really smooth and good-looking results, it still has its own issues.
 The most prevalent issue is that motion profiling can't deal with disruptances very well as the profile follows a predetermined motion.
 If something such as a collision or mechanical issue moves the mechanism during its profile, the control loop will not be able to account for this in real time.
-Including the `kP` term with our motion profile helps us account for this, but it'll frequently have a small value so it can't do much to majorly correct the subsystem from it's deviation.
+Including the `kP` term with our motion profile helps us account for this, but it'll frequently have a small value so it can't do much to majorly correct the subsystem from its deviation.

 ## Sources